 McKinsey Solve is a problem-solving game that the firm uses to evaluate applicants during the early stages of the interview process.
 If you pass the resume screening, you’ll receive an email with an invitation to play the game.

-Before Solve was introduced, McKinsey screened candidates early in the application process with the Problem Solving Test or PST, a multiple-choice test.
-Solve is intended to serve a similar function but in a gamified format.
-Most McKinsey offices worldwide have completely transitioned to using Solve for this purpose, though some offices may still use the PST.
+Before Solve was introduced, McKinsey screened candidates with the Problem Solving Test (PST), a traditional multiple-choice test.
+Solve is intended to serve a similar purpose but in a gamified format.

 In late 2019, McKinsey rolled out an online version of the game.
-Today, most McKinsey offices use Solve as the default initial assessment in the interview process.
+Today, all McKinsey offices use Solve as the default initial assessment in the interview process.

 In this section, we’ll break down the components of McKinsey Solve to give you a general idea of what to expect when you get the invite to play.